 EPI participants will receive an EPI Completion Certificate and Reading Competency 2 Certificate after program completion.

 The EPI program at the University of North Florida is delivered face-to-face.
 Most sessions are held at UNF.
 There is a community component that may require some travel in and around the Jacksonville area.
-The cohort meets one Saturday per month and every other Wednesday evening beginning at the end of August through the beginning of June.
+The cohort meets twice a month, usually on Wednesday evenings from 6-9 pm beginning at the end of August and going to the beginning of June.
 The schedule is available in the summer, during orientation.